|

 the first world war, and in 1917 one its leaders, John R. Commons, was

-The following year this new school was christened ‘institutional economics’
+year this new school was christened ‘institutional economics’ at the AEA

 stepped John Maynard Keynes.
 He offered a new theoretical interpretation of